-That’s where systems thinking comes in.
-It’s a top-down approach where we consider the big picture first and the specific interactions later.
-It helps you establish a design system early, which sets the course of the product direction, gets the team on the same page, and focuses your design effort on the most important product areas.
+Systems thinking in design is a top-down approach where companies consider the big picture first and the specific interactions later.
+Systems thinking helps product development and design teams establish a design system early, which sets the course of the product direction, gets everyone on the same page, and focuses design efforts on the most important product areas.

 What exactly is a system?